 A: Taxes will be handled according to a participant’s citizenship or visa status.
 Please visit WashU’s Financial Services site for more information on the taxability of stipend payments.
 Participants should consult with a tax expert to understand all tax implications based on their situation.

-Q: Will a participant receive course credit for the internship?
+Q: Will a participant receive course credit for the summer applied academic experience?

-A: All participants are enrolled in a zero-credit course to document the internship.
+A: All participants are enrolled in a zero-credit course to document the summer experience.
 International students will note this class on their Curricular Practical Training Documentation (CPT).

-Q: How does a participant secure an internship?
+Q: How does a participant secure an applied academic experience?

 A: The partner Centers will assist with identifying relevant organizations interested in hosting PhD students.
 Participants, however, are ultimately responsible for searching, networking and securing their opportunity.

-Q: Can I intern with a startup/company my PI is involved with (founder/co-founder/stakeholder)?
+Q: Can I engage with a startup/company my PI is involved with (founder/co-founder/stakeholder)?

-A: Generally, working with a PI’s startup/company is to be avoided.
-A key focus of this program is facilitate exploration and expansion of the student’s current experience and community.
+A: Generally, completing your summer experience with a PI/Advisor’s startup/company is to be avoided.
+A key focus of this program is facilitating exploration and expansion of the student’s current experience and community.

 “The internship experience has been invaluable for learning about the biotechnology industry.
 I am certain this experience will be what I talk about most during future job interviews.”